mbouzekri/HFT-Spread_TEMA/README.md

-You can monitor the trades either in the command line, or using the Alpaca Dashboard. <br /> I included a few screenshots to show some of the trades the spread_tema has taken while I run the algorithm locally.
+You can monitor the trades either in the command line, or using the Alpaca Dashboard. <br /> Below are a few examples of the trades the spread_tema algorithm has taken while I ran the algorithm locally.

 # Command Line
 <img width="762" alt="Screenshot 2023-07-15 at 11 29 49 AM" src="https://github.com/mbouzekri/HFT-Spread_TEMA/assets/106405634/6b76cc6b-7724-4a7b-9e15-124d29180a91">